 Visiting the Biltmore Estate is a bucket list item that cannot go unchecked while in Asheville, especially during the holidays.
 From the iconic Norway spruce decorated with twinkling lights on the front lawn to the adorned interior that whisks you back in time with its cozy and traditional atmosphere created by the beautiful glow from flickering candles, roaring fireplaces, and thousands of twinkling lights, Biltmore House’s Candlelight Christmas Evenings provide the perfect backdrop for a romantic date night or a classy night out with friends.

-Shadrack’s Annual Christmas Wonderland will be held at the Tryon International Equestrian Center and feature hundreds of thousands of LED lights dancing in synchronization with the music on your radio as you drive through.
+Tryon Resort Winterfest will be held at the Tryon International Equestrian Center and feature a drive-thru light show with hundreds of thousands of LED lights dancing in synchronization with the music on your radio, a Christmas Market (November 25-27) with local handcrafted art, jewelry, toys and more, a Christmas Village (starts December 1), and Holiday Ice Skating (November 25-February 14) that will give the full North Pole experience this season.
 On select nights, you may even see live performances along the route from your favorite Christmas characters including The Grinch, Santa, and Rudolph the Red-Nosed Reindeer.
 This is a family-friendly holiday event that’s sure to delight.

 The Winter Lights at the North Carolina Arboretum is one of Asheville’s best and brightest holiday traditions.
 This year, instead of walking the grounds as usual, you are invited to take a ride through a one-mile stretch of the Arboretum’s enchanting forest to see unique exhibits of winter wildlife, colorful butterflies, and a giant daisy “garden” covered in thousands of holiday lights from the safety of your own vehicle.